nasa/cumulus-docs/docs/deployment.md

 The cumulus stack is expected to authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
 Create and register a new application.
 If you didn't modify the template you will use the [User Accpetance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov).
 Follow the directions on [how to register an application.](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application). in the `.env` file, replace `clientid` and `clientpassword` with the newly generated values.

-#### Best Practices

-* config.yml should override fields in new deployments, refer to security credentials via .env (which is gitignored) and include a default.

 ----
 ### Deploy the Cumulus stack